Structure of Kerr black hole spacetimes in Weyl conformal gravity: Variation of

-Additionally, we see that the $\gamma$ value at the extremal ergosurface cosmological limit $\gamma^{\mathcal{E}}_{\mathrm{ex(c)}}$ has increased, as can be confirmed from \eqref{eq: ergo extremal gamma}.
-While we do not have a similar closed form expression for the $\gamma$ value at the extremal horizon cosmological limit, we also observe this increasing when comparing figures \ref{fig:General Structure} $(\kappa = 0)$ and \ref{fig:kappa plus} $(\kappa = 0.01)$.
+Additionally, we see that the $\gamma$ value at the extremal ergosurface cosmological limit $\gamma^{\mathcal{E}}_{\mathrm{ex(c)}}$ has increased, as can be confirmed from~\eqref{eq: ergo extremal gamma}.
+While we do not have a similar closed form expression for the $\gamma$ value at the extremal horizon cosmological limit, we also observe this increasing when comparing figures~\ref{fig:General Structure} $(\kappa = 0)$ and~\ref{fig:kappa plus} $(\kappa = 0.01)$.

-When we now turn to $\kappa < 0$, we see that domains containing cosmological features are still present.
-For instance, we still have some Domain IV spacetimes in figure \ref{fig:Turner a = 0.25}, outside the region defining Domain IVa.
-This is as the quartic de Sitter term may still remain repulsive as long as $k > 0$ corresponding to $\kappa > -k_0$, with the transition, of course, determined by \eqref{eq: SPS}.
-In general, however, making $\kappa$ more negative acts to push such cosmological features further out, as can be seen in figure \ref{fig:kappa minus}.
+When we now turn to $\kappa < 0$, domains containing the cosmological features $\mathrm{H}_\mathrm{C}$ and $\mathcal{E}_\mathrm{C}$ are still present.
+For instance, we still have some Domain IV spacetimes in figure~\ref{fig:Turner a = 0.25}, outside the region defining Domain IVa.
+This is as the quartic de Sitter term may still remain repulsive as long as $k > 0$ corresponding to $\kappa > -k_0$, with the transition, of course, determined by~\eqref{eq: SPS}.
+In general, however, making $\kappa$ more negative acts to push $\mathrm{H}_\mathrm{C}$ and $\mathcal{E}_\mathrm{C}$ further out, as can be seen in figure~\ref{fig:kappa minus}.

 This then also manifests in decreasing the value of $\gamma_{\mathrm{max}}$ for more negative $\kappa$.
-We see a similar lowering of the $\gamma$ values at the extremal ergosurface cosmological limit $\gamma^{\mathcal{E}}_{\mathrm{ex(c)}}$ \eqref{eq: ergo extremal gamma} and the extremal horizon cosmological limit when comparing figures \ref{fig:General Structure} and \ref{fig:kappa minus}.
+We see a similar lowering of the $\gamma$ values at the extremal ergosurface cosmological limit $\gamma^{\mathcal{E}}_{\mathrm{ex(c)}}$~\eqref{eq: ergo extremal gamma} and the extremal horizon cosmological limit when comparing figures~\ref{fig:General Structure} and~\ref{fig:kappa minus}.